BladyBoy/Sports-Sheduler/README.md

 # Sports Scheduler

-As part of my capstone project, I developed a Node.js application called **Sports Scheduler**.
-This application allows administrators to manage sports and participants to create and join sports sessions.
+This is my capstone project of Full Stack Web Development, as part it, I developed a full stack web application called **Sports Scheduler** using express.js node.js and postgresql.
+This application allows administrators(Admin) to create and manage sports and participants to create and join sports sessions.

 ## Features